pratham-404/BloodBuddy/README.md

 To get started with this project, you'll need to have Python 3.x installed on your machine.
 Then, follow these steps:

+Additionally, you can refer to the `report.pdf` file for screenshots of the app's user interface.
+The report includes detailed information about the project, its features, and how to use it.

 1. Clone the repository to your local machine using `git clone https://github.com/pratham-404/BloodBuddy.git`.
 2. Install the required packages by running `pip install -r requirements.txt`.
 3. Create a superuser by running `python manage.py createsuperuser`.
 4. Run the development server by running `python manage.py runserver`.
 5. Navigate to `http://localhost:8000` in your web browser to see the app in action! 🌐

+Please note that the `report.pdf` file contains the default login credentials for the Django admin panel.
+It is recommended that you change these credentials once you have logged in for the first time.

 ## 🤝 Contributing
 Contributions to BloodBuddy are welcome!
 If you'd like to contribute, please create a pull request with your proposed changes.